albertomh/Nacar/docs/Translators.md

 persisted to a file by the `file_io` module.
 These make use of standard templating features such as loops and variable interpolation to standardise the process of producing Nacar apps across target languages from different blueprints.

+Templates for each translator are kept in a dedicated directory, eg.
+`translate/to_bash/templates/` for the `to_bash` module.
+Minimally there should be at least a `base.<ext>.template` file inside `templates/`, eg. `base.sh.template`.

 A `template_data` object is available across a translator's scope, with each method in the `itranslator` interface generating and structuring data according